Southall Gas Works: History

 The gas works was originally constructed by the Brentford Gas Company, opening in 1869.
 It was required to meet rapidly increasing demand in Middlesex, which outstripped the capacity of the company's original works on the Thames at Brentford.

 The gas works was originally established at the western end of the full site, and progressively expanded to the east over sites originally used for brickyards and industrial works.
 It initially consisted of a retort house and a 480000 cuft gas holder.
 In 1881, a second retort house was built.

 In 1878 no. 2 holder was built with a capacity of 1130000 cuft.
 In 1885, a third holder was built with a capacity of 2100000 cuft.
 In 1892, holder no. 4 was erected, to take 3950000 cuft of gas.
 In 1899, a carburetted water gas (CWG) plant was added with a capacity of 3000000 cuft per day, and in 1903 another retort house with 200 retorts.

-During World War 1, plants were constructed to produce oil gas tar, coal tar and crude benzole.
+During World War I, plants were constructed to produce oil gas tar, coal tar and crude benzole.
 In 1916 the CWG capacity was increased, and in 1920 Blue Water Gas plant was added.

-In 1926, the Brentford Gas Company was taken over by the Gas Light & Coke Company (GLCC).
+In 1926, the Brentford Gas Company was taken over by the Gas Light and Coke Company (GLCC).
 In the early 1930s a 7500000 cuft waterless holder was constructed.
 This holder, which was over 300 feet high, was removed in 2019.

 By 1935, some of the works had closed and had been replaced by a smaller works further east.
 Whilst not as large as the GLCC's Beckton Products Works, this made a significant contribution to the Company's production, particularly of creosote and road tar.
 The works was situated on the opposite side of London to Beckton, which facilitated the company's road tar spraying operations on that side of the metropolis.
 Southall Products Works continued to manufacture ammonium sulphate until 1946.